next-theme/hexo-filter-mathjax/README.md

 ## Usage

 Set `mathjax: true` in Front-matter of each article (post / page) that you would like to enable mathjax.
-Example:
+For example:

 ```md
 ---